4 Benefits of Unbleached Parchment Paper

 You should be able to identify if parchment is bleached or unbleached by the color.
 While bleached is white, unbleached is brown.
 There are numerous reasons why you should make unbleached, non-toxic parchment paper sheets your go-to while cooking and baking.
 Here are some of the top benefits to consider.

 1. No Toxic Chemicals

-You’d never want to consume anything that had any trace of bleach in it—but if you’re baking with bleached parchment, you’re doing exactly that.
-Bleached parchment can contain toxic dioxin.
+You’d never want to consume anything that had any trace of bleach in it—but if you’re baking with bleached parchment paper, you’re doing exactly that.
+Bleached parchment paper can contain toxic dioxin.
 As the parchment heats while in the oven, some of that dioxin can seep into your food, only for you to consume it later.

 Dioxin has been traced to some pretty serious health issues including problems with reproduction, hormonal issues, and even cancer.
 Dioxin can also last more than seven years in a person.
 So while you may not notice any health problems in the beginning, it could cause some later down the line.

 Dioxin isn’t the only reason bleached parchment paper should give you pause.
 Quilon is a substance that you will often find coating your parchment paper to prevent sticking.
 But there are some serious concerns about Quilon as well.
 It contains the heavy metal chromium.
 Like with dioxin, when heat is applied, the chromium can seep into your food.

 Manufacturers use Quilon because it’s cheaper than silicone which is the other typical non-stick surface—but at what cost?
 Because of the serious health concerns with Quilon, it’s not worth buying parchment paper for baking that has been coated with it.